ALTIBASE/Documents/Manuals/Tools/eng/Altibase 3rd Party Connector Guide.md

 ##### Additional required settings when looking up LOB data in the Objects tab

 1. Use the Altibase HDB JDBC Driver corresponding to the version below.
-   Altibase 7.1.0.7.2 or higher
+   - Altibase 7.1.0.7.2 or higher
-   Altibase 7.2.0.0.2 or higher
+   - Altibase 7.2.0.0.2 or higher

-2. Add getcolumns_return_jdbctype=true to the JDBC connection properties.
+2. Add getcolumns_return_jdbctype=true to the JDBC connection properties.<br>
    It can be changed in Drivers -> Add Driver to designate a new driver, or Aliases -> Modify the selected Alias to add or change existing connection information.

 ![](media/3rdPartyConnector/squirrel_lob_add_driver.jpg)